 I am an environmental historian, specializing in the lands and seas of the Russian and North American Arctic.
-My interest in northern environments and cultures began when I was 18 and moved to the Village of Old Crow in the Yukon.
+My interest in northern environments and cultures began when I was 18 and moved to the village of Old Crow in the Yukon.
 For over two years, I mushed huskies, hunted caribou, fished for salmon, tracked bears, and otherwise learned to survive in the taiga and tundra.
-In the years since, I have lived in and studied Arctic communities across Eurasia and North America.
-From the archive to the dog sled, I am interested in the how the histories of people, ideas, places, and non-human species intersect.
+In the years since, I have visited Arctic communities across Eurasia and North America.
+From the archive to the dog sled, I am interested in how the histories of people, ideas, places, and non-human species intersect.